grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Migration-guide.md

 Later you'll remove this function altogether.

-If the generated client is a stored type then add a new computed property returning an instance of it, the body can just call `fatalError()` for now:
+If the generated client is a stored type then add a new computed property returning an instance of it. the body can just call `fatalError()` for now:

 ```swift
 var client: Foo_Bar_Baz.Client {
   fatalError("TODO")
 }
 ```

-If a generated client is passed into the function then duplicate the function and replace the body of the new version with a `fatalError()`.
-You can also mark it as deprecated to help you find usages of the function.
-You'll now have two versions of the same function.

 Now you need to update the function to use the new client.
 For unary calls the API is very similar, so you may not have to change any code.
 An important change to